 Website: Fashion Show Shopping Mall

-It might seem incongruous to find a church among the famous architecture in Las Vegas, in what is famously known as Sin City.
+It might seem incongruous to find a church among the top sites in Las Vegas, which is famously known as Sin City.
 However, the church preceded all the city’s current temptations and was built in 1942, making it the oldest building on the Las Vegas Strip.
 Its architecture resembles that of an old Pioneer church and is entirely made of redwood.
 It is the most popular place in Las Vegas to get married and Richard Gere and Cindy Crawford, as well as Billy Bob Thornton and Angelina Jolie, are among the celebrity couples who got married here!

 Little Church of the West